 Maize (Zea mays L) is an important cereal crop in Africa serving as source of food and industrial raw material for industries such as brewery, confectionary, livestock and flour feed mills (Olakojo, 2001).
-Despite its importance, maize grain yield is severely constrained by biotic stress, especially stem-borer (S. calamistis) infestation.
-The activities of the stem-borers' larvae on maize plants result in leaf feeding and stem tunnelling, which in turn leads to reduced translocation of nutrients and assimilates, death of young plants (dead heart), lodging of older plants and direct damage to maize ears (Bosque-Perez and Mereck, 1990).
+Despite its importance, maize grain yield is severely constrained by biotic

 The South western zone of Nigeria is characterized by bimodal rainfall pattern and high solar radiation, which favours maize production.
-However, tropical environments are also favourable to insect pest development, leading to rapid formation of several generations during the life of the host plant and can cause severe yield loss (Mailafiyaet al., 2011).
+However, tropical environments are also favourable to insect pest development leading to rapid formation of several generations during the life of the host plant and can cause severe yield loss (Mailafiya et al., 2011).
 The incidence of stem borer had become a major problem militating against increased maize production, resulting in low yield or no yield in some extreme cases.
-In Africa, yield loss of 20-40% have been recorded; and in Nigeria, about 14% yield loss was reported in 2012 (FAOSTAT, 2012).
+In Africa, yield loss of 20-40% has been recorded; and in Nigeria, about 14% yield loss was reported in 2012 (FAOSTAT, 2012).

-Control measures advocated for stem borers include direct use of insecticides, cultural control practices especially intercropping, early planting as well as good farm health and sanitation such as burning of crop residue and the use of host plant resistance (Ngwutaet al., 2001; Gohole, 2003).
-However, there is limited germplasm with resistance to pests in maize (Dereraet al., 2016).
+Control measures advocated for stem borers include direct use of insecticides, cultural control practices especially intercropping, early planting as well as good farm health and sanitation such as burning of crop residue and the use of host plant resistance (Ngwuta et al., 2001; Gohole, 2003).
+However, there are limited germplasm with resistance to pests in maize (Derera et al., 2016).
 Thus, breeding for stem borer resistance or tolerance offers an economically viable option compatible with the low input requirement of the subsistence farmers.
-Assessment of stem borer maize tolerant genotypes for the stem borer endemic zones will produce varieties that may either be used directly or further improved for use in planned breeding programme.
-Since the use of chemicals to control stem borers appears not to be environmentally safe and is quite expensive, host plant resistance is a cheap, sustainable and affordable option for control of stem borer.
-Hence, the objective of this work was to evaluate and identify some stem borer resistant parents and cross with desirable materials for tolerance to stem borer infestation to produce breeding lines that can be used for further improvement and to expand the gene pool.
+Therefore, assessment of stem borer maize tolerant genotypes for the stem borer endemic zones will produce candidates that may either be used directly as a variety or further improved for use in planned breeding programme.
+Since, the use of chemicals to control stem borers appears not to be environmentally safe and quite expensive, host plant resistance is a cheap, sustainable, and affordable option for control of stem borer.
+Hence, the objective of this work was to evaluate and identify some stem borer resistant parents; and cross with desirable materials for tolerance to stem borer infestation that can be used for further improvement and to expand the gene pool.